identitatem/idp-mgmt-operator/README.md

 export IMAGE_TAG_BASE=quay.io/\<your-user\>/idp-mgmt-operator
 ```
   **If you don’t do this, you need push permissions to identitatem - and you’ll push straight to the source identitatem org. - Which only the build system should do!**

   **You might need to make these personal repos public to allow the images to be downloaded by OLM**
 1. Set the **VERSION** as a timestamp.
 For example:
 ```bash
 export VERSION=`date -u "+0.0.0-%Y%m%d-%H-%M-%S"`
 ```
 1. If you want to use a specific idp-mgmt-operator image, set the **IMG** environment variable.
-For example:
+For example, to point to a PR built image:
 ```bash
 export IMG=quay.io/identitatem/idp-mgmt-operator@sha256:f1303674fc463cbc3834d3dd6c9d023cc991144a3e170c496dac5d2a44459d5c
 ```